 I hope you enjoyed last week’s issue at least as much as I did writing it.
-Before you start with #2, I have three things to share:

 I’m once again starting with COVID-19.
 There’s a vast amount of misinformation regarding the new coronavirus out there.
 Nature published a view on their spread.
 If you want to follow the developments choose official and reliable platforms.
 Many medical journals such as Nature Medicine and The Lancet chose to make coronavirus research free.
 This is also the case with some paid media.
 A great website with tons of infographics and reliable resources is also this one.